PrannayH/PRE-TRAINED-MODELS/README.md

-# BERT Highest Scoring Word Prediction
+# Highest Scoring Word Prediction

 This project utilizes the Hugging Face Transformers library and Gradio to predict the word with the highest score in a sentence with a placeholder.
 The model used is BERT (Bidirectional Encoder Representations from Transformers) with the 'bert-base-uncased' configuration.